 Be sure to keep your announcement short as space in bulletins is very limited, but be sure to include the essential “What, Where, Why and When” information.
 Here is a sample bulletin announcement from an event we hosted for reference.

-Announcements are often required to be handed in the Monday before the Sunday you want them in the bulletin so be sure to plan in advance to take advantage of this great free publicity.
+Announcements are often required to be handed in two Fridays before the Sunday you want them in the bulletin so be sure to plan in advance to take advantage of this great free publicity.